The world hasn’t changed

 This was Philip Lahm’s last football match for Germany, and it was littered in gold, much like his club career.

-Bayern Munchen are victims of a common phenomenon of success being belittled when there is a lack of consistent competition, and this really shouldn’t cloud the behemoth of a career that Lahm has had.
+Bayern Munchen are victims of domestic success being belittled owing to a lack of consistent competition, and this really shouldn’t cloud the behemoth of a career that Lahm has had.
 This was a career where he overcame a lack of physicality with intelligence, tactical nous and discipline.
 One in which he perfectly emulated his predecessors Franz Beckenbauer and Lothar Mattheus: leaders, winners and among the select few folks who changed the very definition of their position on the pitch.
 All too similar, yet his legacy will be unlike most other footballers of his or any other era.
 Philip Lahm’s greatest legacy, is found in the umpteen interviews and articles written about him.
 You’d end up talking more about the teams he played in, and discover that he was a massive common denominator in the process.

 From one day to the next, he had to make do without one of the best defensive midfielders in the world, one of the best left-backs in the world, the best right-back in the world and his right-hand man on the pitch.
 Those four key figures are called Philip Lahm